tribixbite/awesome/README.md

 ## C

-*   [haiwen/seafile](https://github.com/haiwen/seafile) - High performance file syncing and sharing, with also Markdown WYSIWYG editing, Wiki, file label and other knowledge management features.
+*   [haiwen/seafile](https://github.com/haiwen/seafile) - Beyong file syncing and sharing, a new way to organize your files with extensible file properties and flexible views
 *   [radareorg/radare2](https://github.com/radareorg/radare2) - UNIX-like reverse engineering framework and command-line toolset
 *   [winsiderss/systeminformer](https://github.com/winsiderss/systeminformer) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
 Brought to you by Winsider Seminars & Solutions, Inc. @ http://www.windows-internals.com
 *   [RsyncProject/rsync](https://github.com/RsyncProject/rsync) - An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.